 Cruises to Asia have never been so popular!
-With it's diverse cultures, history, geography, and itineraries to match, it's no wonder the region is the fastest growing cruise destination among Australians.
+With it's diverse culture, history, geography, and itineraries to match, it's no wonder the region is the fastest growing cruise destination among Australians.

-This cruise with Royal Caribbean is a very attractive short getaway for those who maybe can't take a lot of time off work, or who want to sample a cruise close to home, without breaking the bank.
-Royal Caribbean have proven themselves to be a reliable cruise line with flawless onboard service, making this the perfect introduction for those new to cruising.
+This cruise with Royal Caribbean is a very attractive short getaway for those who maybe can't take a lot of time off work, or want to sample a cruise close to home, without breaking the bank.

 - Singapore - Singapore